Bessel function: Asymptotic forms

-than by

 The asymptotic forms for the Hankel functions are:

 These can be extended to other values of arg z using equations relating H(ze^{imπ}) and H(ze^{imπ}) to H(z) and H(z).

 It is interesting that although the Bessel function of the first kind is the average of the two Hankel functions, J_{α}(z) is not asymptotic to the average of these two asymptotic forms when z is negative (because one or the other will not be correct there, depending on the arg z used).
 But the asymptotic forms for the Hankel functions permit us to write asymptotic forms for the Bessel functions of first and second kinds for complex (non-real) z so long as |z| goes to infinity at a constant phase angle arg z (using the square root having positive real part):

-For the modified Bessel functions, Hankel developed asymptotic (large argument) expansions as well:
+For the modified Bessel functions, Hankel developed asymptotic expansions as well: